General Convex Agreement with Near-Optimal Communication: Protocol for Fixed Inputs' Bit-Length

-To achieve near-optimal communication complexity overall, we need to ensure that communication between groups of parties, e.g., supernodes, is done efficiently.
-To achieve this, we implement a primitive called \emph{supersending}, described by \Cref{lemma:supersending}, stated below.
-This can be seen as a variant of Byzantine Broadcast \cite{PSL80,DolStr83} with multiple senders, and relies on prior techniques from extension protocols, e.g., \cite{DISC:NRSVX20,AC:BLLN22, PODC:GhiLiuWat25}.
-Roughly, if a supernode $A$ of size $n_A$ wants to send a message $m$ to a supernode $B$ of size $n_B$, each virtual party $P$ in $A$ will first compute the Reed-Solomon encoding of $m$ -- this provides $P$ with $n_B$ shares so that any $\lfloor n_B/2\rfloor$ + 1 of the shares reconstruct $m$ \cite{ReedSolomon}.
-These shares are then accumulated in an encoding $z$ as the root of the Merkle tree constructed from the shares \cite{MerkleTrees}. $P$ sends a share and Merkle tree witness to every virtual party in $B$.
-The virtual parties in $B$ agree on an encoding to be reconstructed by using a $\ba$ protocol $\Pi_{\ba}$, and then they attempt to reconstruct the initial message.
+To achieve near-optimal communication complexity overall, we need to ensure that groups of (virtual) parties communicate efficiently.
+We implement a primitive called \emph{supersending}, described by \Cref{lemma:supersending}, stated below.
+This is a variant of $\plainbc$ \cite{PSL80,DolStr83} with multiple senders, and relies on prior techniques from extension protocols, e.g., \cite{DISC:NRSVX20,AC:BLLN22, PODC:GhiLiuWat25}.
+Roughly, if a group $A$ of $n_A$ (virtual) parties wants to send a message $m$ to a group $B$ of $n_B$ (virtual) parties, each virtual party $\party$ in $A$ will first compute the Reed-Solomon encoding of $m$ -- this provides $\party$ with $n_B$ shares so that any $\lfloor n_B/2\rfloor$ + 1 of the shares reconstruct $m$ \cite{ReedSolomon}.
+These shares are then accumulated in an encoding $z$ as the root of the Merkle tree constructed from the shares \cite{MerkleTrees}. $\party$ sends a share and Merkle tree witness to every virtual party in $B$.
+The virtual parties in $B$ agree on an encoding to be reconstructed by using the assumed $\ba$ protocol $\Pi_{\ba}$, and then they attempt to reconstruct the initial message.
 We present the supersending primitive in detail, along with the proof of \Cref{lemma:supersending}, in \Cref{section:supersending}.